Analysis | The factions Senate Republicans fall into on a second impeachment of Trump

 Two have said they want the president to resign, which suggests they could be open to impeachment, although they have some hesitations.
 A third has said he’s open to considering the article of impeachment that the House sends over.
 And another wants to hold the president accountable somehow.
 Here they are and what they’ve said:

-Ben Sasse of Nebraska: “I will definitely consider whatever articles they might move because as I’ve told you, I believe the president has disregarded his oath of office,” he said, speaking of House Democrats’ effort to impeach Trump.
+Ben Sasse of Nebraska: “I will definitely consider whatever articles they might move because, as I’ve told you, I believe the president has disregarded his oath of office,” he said, speaking of House Democrats’ effort to impeach Trump.
 He is the first and so far only GOP senator to be unequivocally open to convicting the president.
 Sasse, a sometime Trump critic who strongly denounced the president’s baseless post-election claims, just won another six-year term.

 Lisa Murkowski of Alaska: “I want him out.
 I want him to resign.
 He has caused enough damage,” Murkowski said in the days after the invasion.
 She is up for reelection next year, but Murkowski has more electoral flexibility than other Republican senators because her state recently approved new voting rules that minimize the impact of a primary challenge from the right.